scrum2b/scrum2b/README.md

 -------

 **Scrum2B** is a plugin of Redmine (www.redmine.org), support Scrum Board and other features allow teams could use Scrum to develop Agile project.
-Scrum2B is developed by Scrum2B Team.
+Scrum2B is developed by ScrumTobe Team.

 ***Contacts:***
 - Email: *scrum2b@ithanoi.com*